weiks/poq-docs/docs/oauth-api.md

 ## Create an app

 First,if you don't have a PoQ account, you can create one in our site [https://www.poq.gg/login](https://www.poq.gg/login).
-Then, you need to request a Game Developer role to gain access to the Game Dashboard, please reach out our Discord server.
+Then, you need to request a Game Developer role to gain access to the Game Dashboard.
 Once you request have been approved, head to [https://poq.gg/dev](https://poq.gg/dev), and click 'Create' button and fill out the self-explanatory creation form:

 ![App creation form](medias/fill_form.png)